Mooy1/InfinityLib/README.md

 Utility classes for `ItemStack`s.

 `StackUtils` contains many static utility methods for modifying and reading `ItemStack`s.

-`ShinyEnchant` is a useless enchant implementation which you can use to make items shiny.

 ## Persistence
 Implementation of a few new `PersistantDataType`s including `Block`s, `ItemStack`s, and `ItemStack` Arrays.